KIZI/EasyMiner-Apriori-R/README.md

 ### R installation instructions with all required dependencies

-First, all following commands should be run as root or with sudo prefix.
+First, all following commands should be run as the root or with the sudo prefix.

 1. Add the R repository by adding this line to /etc/apt/sources.list